—–

 I am an Assistant Professor of Economics and Data Science at Nanyang Technological University, Singapore.

-I studied at the University of Cambridge where I completed the Mathematical Tripos Part III and then earned a PhD in Mathematics in 2018, supervised by Professor Oliver Linton.
+I studied at the University of Cambridge where I completed the Mathematical Tripos Part III and then earned a PhD in Mathematics in 2018 (Advisor: Oliver Linton; my academic genealogy).
 Prior to that, I studied mathematics and statistics at Imperial College London.

 Research Papers